flatscrew/latte/latte-tui-examples/README.md

 ### Default List

 The `list-default` example shows how to use the list bubble.
+Have a look [here](../ListComponent.md) for some more details on how to use `List`.

 <a href="./src/main/java/org/flatscrew/latte/examples/listdefault/ListDefaultExample.java">
   <img width="750" src="list-default-tape.gif" />